 Abrasions and Lacerations Can Be Common

-An abrasion is a superficial cut or scrape, while lacerations are deeper cuts that can lead to significant amounts of blood loss.
-These injuries can happen in many different industries, including retail, hospitality, manufacturing, and health services.
+An abrasion is a superficial cut or scrape, while lacerations are deeper cuts that can lead to significant blood loss.
+These injuries can happen in many industries, including retail, hospitality, manufacturing, and health services.
 Rushed work, inadequate worker training, and inadequate or insufficient safety gear can contribute to abrasion and laceration injuries.

 Overworking Can Lead to Employee Mistakes

 Complaints of overwork and overexertion are common when many businesses are understaffed.
 Overexertion can cause sprains and strains or torn muscles.
-In addition, unexpected falls and drowsiness can also lead to machine or vehicle accidents.
+In addition, unexpected falls and drowsiness can lead to machine or vehicle accidents.

 Hazardous Chemical and Thermal Burns